Louisiana Tech Bulldogs football: Joe Aillet Stadium (1968–present)

-Independence Stadium (alternate, 1928–present)
+Independence Stadium (alternate, 1937–present)

 Louisiana Tech occasionally hosts games at Independence Stadium in Shreveport, Louisiana.
-The Bulldogs have played 71 games in Independence Stadium including 4 trips to the Independence Bowl and have produced an all-time record of 45–23–3 at Independence Stadium.
-Tech has hosted many teams in Independence Stadium during the regular season including Southern Miss, North Texas, Tulsa, Houston, Baylor, California, Texas A&M, SMU, Oklahoma State, Miami, UTEP, and Grambling State.
+The Bulldogs have played 73 games in Independence Stadium, boasting an all-time record of 46–24–3.
+Tech has hosted many teams in Independence Stadium during the regular season including Southern Miss, North Texas, Tulsa, Houston, Baylor, California, Texas A&M, SMU, Oklahoma State, Miami (FL), UTEP, and Grambling State.
+Most notably, Independence Stadium was the host of the yearly rivalry between the Bulldogs and Northwestern State from 1946 to 1987.
 Louisiana Tech's regular season home attendance record of 43,279 was set in 2003 against the Miami Hurricanes in a nationally televised game on ESPN.
 The 1990 Independence Bowl featuring Tech and Maryland drew 48,325 fans, the record attendance for a Louisiana Tech game in Independence Stadium.
-The stadium's capacity is 50,459.
 During the 2012 season, No. 23 Louisiana Tech hosted No. 22 Texas A&M in Independence Stadium on ESPNU in an epic battle in which the Aggies led by Johnny Manziel prevailed, 59–57.
 This game was ranked by ESPN as the No. 8 game of the 2012 season.
+The Bulldogs also have a long history with the Independence Bowl, having appeared 6 times in the yearly bowl game which is more than any other school.
+Their record in the Independence Bowl is 3–2–1, with their most recent appearance coming in 2024.